Instructor: Frank Thorne, Coliseum 1022D, thorne [at] math [dot] sc [dot] edu.

 This is for both 701 and 702, and is very much subject to change.

-One innovation I'm trying out is a short unit on linear algebra at the very beginning of the term.
+The course will include a short unit on linear algebra at the very beginning of the term.
 This will showcase

 the themes of the course in a setting that will be very familiar, and yet possibly unfamiliar at the same time.
 (Matrices